-On-street parking problems and occasional anti-social behaviour issues continue to be an issue of concern for many Stratford St Mary residents, particularly those in Lower Street from where access to the River Stour for recreational purposes, can be most readily obtained.
+On-street parking problems and occasional anti-social behaviour issues continue to be matters of concern for many Stratford St Mary residents, particularly those in Lower Street from where access to the River Stour for recreational purposes, can be most readily obtained.

-The experience of the post-lockdown influx of recreatonal river users has brought this to wider attention and written and oral complaints have been received by Parish Councillors from irate residents demanding to know 'what is being done about it' or offering suggestions for action that might be taken.
+The experience of the post-lockdown influx of recreatonal river users in 2020, brought this to wider attention and written and oral complaints were received by Parish Councillors from irate residents demanding to know 'what is being done about it' or offering suggestions for action that might be taken.

-The July Parish Council meeting (held virtually via zoom) at which this issue was a subject for discussion, was attended by over 30 members of the public.
+The July 2020 Parish Council meeting (held virtually via zoom) at which this issue was the prime subject for discussion, was attended by over 30 members of the public.
 Unfortunately, time did not permit everyone to give their views but many good points were made and with these and a considerable number of written submissons to consider, the council was given much to think about.

-Amongst the proposals put forward by residents were requests for closure/ restriction of access to the river at both the River Garden and the weir, although such action was strongly opposed by many residents (see separate report).
 It was also suggested that, in parallel with seeking ways to address the currently intrusive parking issues, the council should consider whether reduced speed limits would make the situation in the village safer.
-This possibility is also being investigated and in this connection, a road traffic survey will be undertaken in Lower Street for one week, commencing on the 29th September 2020.
+As a first step, a road traffic survey was undertaken in Lower Street for one week, commencing on the 29th September 2020.
 The survey results indicated that the incidence of vehicles exceeding the speed limit in Lower Street was at a level that justified further investigation to determine what corrective action might be possible.

 The impact of the above actions will be monitored and their effectiveness reviewed over the next twelve months.
 Further report will be made as possible.

 Anyone needing to report incidence of dangerous or anti-social parking should do so using the recently introduced Civil Parking Enforcement (CPE) reporting tool.